Last Refreshed: February 13, 2023

 - State your opinion, that’s it, you are done.
-Personally, I don’t like “fisking” – where someone quotes another poster’s opinion, which they then proceed to take apart.
-It discourages people from contributing their opinions, which impoverishes us all.
+I don’t like “fisking” – where someone quotes another poster’s words, and then proceed to take it apart.
+That discourages people from contributing their opinions, which impoverishes us all.
 That’s my opinion, you can quote me on it.

 If you have got to the end of this list and are still in your comfort zone, well done, you are ready to type.